 The first sets of questions asked are aligned with PSBA’s Principles for Governance and Leadership.

 At the end of the survey are “essay questions” asking the classic SWOT analysis questions — the strengths and weaknesses of the board, and the opportunities and threats facing the board.
 Another set of essay questions asks is what the member believes the board should STOP, START or CONTINUE doing.
 The essay question responses assist your Member Services Manager to prepare for facilitating a meaningful discussion with the board.

 The link to the assessment is open approximately 10 days.
 All data are kept by PSBA in strict confidence.

 Part 2: Reporting and reviewing results

-At the conclusion of the survey, your Member Engagement Specialist will analyze the data, prepare the findings and schedule a date to facilitate a discussion regarding the outcomes and to develop a Board Action Plan.
-In this on-site facilitated session, your Member Engagement Specialist will review the analysis of the qualitative data as the basis for board discussion contributing to the Board Action Plan, a final report that assists with identifying the top issues the board may wish to pursue.
+At the conclusion of the survey, your Member Services Manager will analyze the data, prepare the findings and schedule a date to facilitate a discussion regarding the outcomes and to develop a Board Action Plan.
+In this on-site facilitated session, your Member Services Manager will review the analysis of the qualitative data as the basis for board discussion contributing to the Board Action Plan, a final report that assists with identifying the top issues the board may wish to pursue.

 For more information, contact your Member Services Manager.